fluent/fluentd-docs-gitbook/plugins/input/forward.md

 |:-----|:---------------|:--------|
 | size | nil (no limit) | 0.14.0  |

-The size limit of the the received chunk.
+The size limit of the received chunk.
 If the chunk size is larger than this value, the received chunk is dropped.

 ### `chunk_size_warn_limit`